Safe Harbour - British Columbia / Yukon

 Become a Safe Harbour Certified Location

-We invite businesses, non-profit organizations, public institutions, and municipalities across British Columbia to participate in the 2-3 hour Safe Harbour workshop, delivered by a local facilitator.
+We invite managers and staff from businesses, non-profit organizations, public institutions, and municipalities across British Columbia to participate in the 2-3 hour Safe Harbour workshop, delivered by a local facilitator or by AMSSA.
+Webconference workshops are also available.
 Safe Harbour: Respect for All designates your organization as one committed to inclusion and equitable treatment for all.

 Contact AMSSA or a Community Organizer near you to participate and learn more about how your organization can become better equipped with the knowledge to better understand a diverse workforce and enhance service to diverse customers and clients.